OakTree100/casper_tut_dac/tut_dac.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We need to add one input and one output software register so that the AXI bus can be configured correctly when we run ``jasper``.
-These registers won't do anything but should be present.
 A simulink constant should drive a register with direction ``From Processor`` which should drive a register with direction ``To Processor``, which should drive a terminator.
 We never write